hneutr/nvimux/README.md

 # NVIMUX

-Nvimux allows neovim to work as a tmux replacement.
+Nvimux maps a set of keybindings that mirror those in TMUX.

 It does so by mapping tmuxs keybindings to neovim, using its windows, buffers and terminals.